Met0o/TwitterDataPipeline/README.md

 # TwitterDataPipeline
-Bulding a Data pipeline from Twitter with R, storing the tweets in SQLLite and performing sentiment analysis.
+Bulding a Data pipeline from Twitter with R, storing the tweets in SQLite and performing sentiment analysis.